KauzClay/docs-tap/scst-scan/verify-app-scanning.hbs.md

 ## <a id="trigger-observe-scanning"></a> Trigger and observe scanning

-To verify that you can scan an image using your ImageVulnerabilityScan:
+To verify that you can scan an image by using your `ImageVulnerabilityScan`:

-1. Deploy your ImageVulnerabilityScan to the cluster by running:
+1. Deploy your `ImageVulnerabilityScan` to the cluster by running:

    ```console
    kubectl apply -f image-vulnerability-scan.yaml -n DEV-NAMESPACE